QUEST FOR THE LOST QUARTET

 Gave over 3000 concerts across North America in over 100 cities

-Became the first string quartet to perform music based on Native American melodies for Native Americans
+Became the first string quartet to perform Native American music to Native Americans

-Entertained audiences from all strata of society, practicing and performing “on the fly”, from the forest floor, the prairie, and station platforms to South Dakota colleges and Carnegie Hall
+Entertained audiences from all strata of society, practicing and performing “on the fly”, from the forest floor, the prairie, train carriages and station platforms to South Dakota colleges to Carnegie Hall

 Loved by people of influence including the Belgian royal family, the last Tsar of Russia, Helen Keller, Albert Einstein, Charlie Chaplin, Walt Disney, Charles Lummis, Arthur Farwell, Ernestine Schumann-Heink, Will Rogers, and Paul Revere Williams

-Instrumental in the emergence of Los Angeles as a cultural center
+Played a role in the emergence of Los Angeles as a center for the arts in in the 1920s

 History

-Founded in 1904 by the Brooklyn-born violinist of German descent, Joseph Zoellner, Sr., and his three children, Joseph Jr., Antoinette, and Amandus, this family ensemble became one of the most acclaimed quartets on both sides of the Atlantic in the early 20th century.
-With support from San Francisco arts patron Ethel Crocker, the Zoellners moved to Brussels in 1907 to study at the Conservatory of Music, where their talent drew the royal attention of Tsar Nicholas II of Russia and the Belgian Court.
+Founded in 1904 by the Brooklyn-born violinist of German descent, Joseph Zoellner, Sr., and his three children, Antoinette, Joseph, Jr. and Amandus, this family ensemble became one of the most acclaimed quartets on both sides of the Atlantic in the early 20th century.
+With support from San Francisco arts patron Ethel Crocker, the Zoellners moved to Brussels in 1907 so that the children could to study at the Conservatory of Music, where their talent drew the royal attention of Tsar Nicholas II of Russia and the Countess of Flanders, mother of the King of the Belgians.
+A royal performance for the Belgian royal family ensued in 1912.

 Settling in Los Angeles in 1918, the family founded the Zoellner Conservatory of Music at 3839 Wilshire Blvd., now the site of the Wilshire/Western Metro station.
-The Conservatory became a hub for American composers like Charles Skilton and Arthur Farwell, and a refuge for European musicians who had emigrated to the New World.
+The Conservatory became a mecca for American composers such as Charles Skilton and Arthur Farwell, and a magnet for European musicians who had emigrated to the New World.
+The Zoellners were known for championing foreign and hitherto unknown American composers in the U.S., premiering their works with an energy and passion that was exalted by the American press, by now following their every move.
+Alfred Hill, Jules Mouquet, Eugene Goossens are examples of foreign composers whose work was premiered by the Zoellners.

 Antoinette Zoellner, as first violinist, broke barriers as one of the first women to lead a professional quartet.
 She was so admired that a suffragette once shouted mid-performance, “A woman leading three men!
 Votes for Women!”